davidjbradshaw/iframe-resizer/README.md

 Scroll the parent page to the coordinates x and y.

+### scrollToOffset(x,y)

+Scroll the parent page to the coordinates x and y relative to the position of the iFrame.

 ### sendMessage(message,[targetOrigin])

 Send string to the containing page.
 The message is delivered to the `messageCallback` function.
 The `targetOrigin` option is used to restrict where the message is sent to; to stop an attacker mimicking your parent page.
 See the MDN documentation on [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) for more details.